tuesd4y/cloud-computing-project/README.md

 - names have to be lowercase!
 - access through user accounts
 - giving AWS accounts access to kubernetes isn't that easy
+- AWS account keys are automatically disabled when exposed on github

 ## TODO Setup instructions